br4chu/johann/README.md

 ## Running test suite

 In order to run the test suite properly, your local machine must have docker and docker-compose installed.
+Also, assuming Linux OS, user running the tests must be in the `docker` group.
 Version requirements are posted at the top of this README.